Lava in Scrabble and Meaning

 lava (countable and uncountable, plural lavas)

-1. The molten rock ejected by a volcano from its crater or fissured sides.
+1. The molten rock ejected by a volcano from its crater or fissured sides; magma that has breached the surface of the earth.

 2. (informal, proscribed) Magma.